 - Waiting lists for residential and community services remain high, demonstrating the unmet need of people with disabilities and their families;

-- Just 8 states, down from 10 last year, have at least one-third (33 percent) of individuals with ID/DD working in competitive employment— showing significant opportunity for improvement in employing people with disabilities;
+- 10 states, up from 8 last year, have at least one-third (33 percent) of individuals with ID/DD working in competitive employment — returning to the same level as in 2014;

-- 14 states report successfully placing at least 60 percent of individuals in vocational rehabilitation in jobs.
-Only California met the standard on all three success measures this year.
+- 15 states report successfully placing at least 60 percent of individuals in vocational rehabilitation in jobs.
+No states met the standard on all three success measures this year.

-UCP made several major enhancements to last year’s report in response to feedback from UCP affiliates, policymakers and advocates asking for more person-centered measures to showcase if and how individuals are faring as an active part of their community.
+UCP has made several major enhancements to the report in response to feedback from UCP affiliates, policymakers and advocates asking for more person-centered measures to showcase if and how individuals are faring as an active part of their community.
 In this year’s report, we continue to build on examinations of the following issues related to inclusion:

 - Are individuals still isolated at their non-institutional home?
 Are they lonely?
 Do they have meaningful relationships and friends?